TurboTax HelpTurboTax HelpIntuit

 • To do

-• On the We'll check for credits and deductions screen, under Did you open, contribute to, or transfer money to a First Home Savings Account (FHSA)? choose the applicable boxes.
+• Select Your tax profile and complete it, including at We'll check for credits and deductions, under Did you open, contribute to, or transfer money to a First Home Savings Account (FHSA)? choose the applicable boxes.

-3. Go to the Mandatory questions and answer Yes or No for each one.
+• Select the Mandatory questions section and answer Yes or No for each question.

-• Upon arriving at the T4FHSA Summary screen, select Enter New T4FHSA.
+• At T4FHSA Summary, select Enter New T4FHSA.

 • If you don’t have another statement to report, select Done With T4FHSA.

-• On the T4FHSA Summary screen, select Done With T4FHSA.
+• At T4FHSA Summary, select Done With T4FHSA.

-• On the FHSA Deduction screen, enter the amount you wish to deduct, then select Continue.
+9. At FHSA Deduction, enter the amount you wish to deduct, then select Continue.
+You've claimed your FHSA deduction.

 1. Answer all the initial interview questions, if you haven’t already, including:

-• On the What happened for you in 2024? screen, under - do you have any RRSP, PRPP, other retirement plan, Home Buyers Plan (HBP), Lifelong Learning Plan (LLP), or LSVCC share information to enter? screen, select Yes.
+• At What happened for you in 2024?, under - do you have any RRSP, PRPP, other retirement plan, Home Buyers Plan (HBP), Lifelong Learning Plan (LLP), or LSVCC share information to enter? select Yes.

 • Under Did you open or contribute to a First Home Savings Account (FHSA) , select Yes and check the applicable boxes.